aparo/pyes/docs/guide/reference/mapping/ip-type.rst

 Ip Type
 =======

 An **ip** mapping type allows to store _ipv4_ addresses in a numeric form allowing to easily sort, and range query it (using ip values).
-This type is automatically detected within documents.

-The following table lists all the attributes that can be used with a date type:
+The following table lists all the attributes that can be used with an ip type:

 ====================  ==============================================================================================================================================================================